Throupy/scav-case-tracker/README.md

 - [ ] Separate DEV and PROD configs
 - [ ] BUG: insights page, when ALL selected, it says Scav Case ID: on the bar hover.
 - [ ] BUG: insights page, when filtering, the titles of all graphs should read the scav case type. only 3 do currently
+- [ ] FEATURE: Some sort of price watcher.
+Unsure exactly how this will look but definately monitoring historical prices of intel and moonshine.
+Perhaps include other items that fluctuate (e.g. sugar, GPUs).
+And items that have increased in value drastically over the last few days (can use tarkov.dev API for this)